How much will I get?

 If an adult or a child dies as a result of their medical treatment bereaved relatives may bring a claim on their behalf within three years of the date of their death.

 The court may also be able to extend the basic three-year limitation period at their discretion, if the legal time limit period has expired.

 Do I have to use my Insurance Company’s Solicitors?

-No. If you have legal expenses insurance cover your legal expense insurer may contact you to arrange your representation, however, you are free to choose your own legal representatives and you should not feel pressured or obliged to instruct a solicitor chosen by your insurer.
+No. If you have legal expenses insurance cover your legal expense insurer may contact you to arrange your representation, however, you are free to choose your own legal representatives and you should not feel pressured or obligated to instruct a solicitor chosen by your insurer.
 If you tell us who your legal expense insurer is we will contact them for you and arrange for them to cover you with us.